-The accounting polices set out below have been applied, after the restatement referred to in Note 4, consistently to all periods presented in these financial statements.
+The accounting polices set out below have been applied consistently to all periods presented in these financial statements.

 Oil and Natural Gas Properties (exploration and evaluation assets)

 Exploration and evaluation ("E&E") expenditures incurred prior to acquiring the legal right to explore are charged to expense as incurred.